Sikorsky CH-53K King Stallion: Design

 The CH-53K features a new digital glass cockpit with fly-by-wire controls and haptic feedback, health and usage monitoring systems, a new elastomeric hub system, and composite rotor blades to improve "hot and high" performance.
 The split torque gearbox with quill shafts started development around 2007.
 The gearbox assembly including rotor hub and rotating control system weighs around 11650 lb.
 The split torque gearbox weighs 5270 lb.
 For comparison, the twin-engine Mil Mi-26's split torque gearbox weighs 3,639 kg.

 The CH-53K has an improved external cargo handling system, survivability enhancements, and improvements to extend service life.
-The cabin will be 30 ft long by 9 ft wide by 6.5 ft tall.
-Its cabin will be 1 ft wider and 15% larger, but will have new shorter composite sponsons.
+The cabin is 30 ft long by 9 ft wide by 6.5 ft tall.
+Its cabin is 1 ft wider and 15% larger, with new shorter composite sponsons.
 The CH-53K can carry two 463L master pallets, eliminating the need to break apart pallets between airlifter and helicopter.

-The CH-53K is to surpass the capability of its predecessor by carrying nearly 30% more than the CH-53E's external payload of 27000 lb over the same radius of 110 nmi.
+The CH-53K surpasses the capability of its predecessor by carrying nearly 30% more than the CH-53E's external payload of 27000 lb over the same radius of 110 nmi.
 The CH-53K's payload reaches a maximum of 35000 lb.
-The CH-53K's maximum gross weight will be 88000 lb, which is increased over the CH-53E's 73500 lb.
-The CH-53K will keep approximately the same footprint as the CH-53E.
+The CH-53K's maximum gross weight is 88000 lb, an increase over the CH-53E's 73500 lb.
+The CH-53K has approximately the same footprint as the CH-53E.
 To this end, it has redesigned composite sponsons that cut overall width for a narrower footprint, which is better for shipboard service.